Score-Driven Exponential Random Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks: Score-Driven Exponential Random Graphs

-One peculiarity of the beta model is that the number of parameters, i.e. the length of the vectors $ \ibinpar$ and $ \obinpar $, increases with the number of nodes.
-This is not the case for many ERGMs, as for example the one that we will discuss in the following section.
-Consistently, when we use the score-driven extension described so far, the length of the vectors $w$, $\alpha$ and $\beta$ increases too.
-Here we discuss the application of the SD beta model to large networks\footnote{We tested the applicability for networks having thousands of nodes.
-We believe that this limitation can be easily fixed and the network dimension further increased with a coding approach less naive than ours.} for two reasons.
-The first one is that many real systems are described by networks with a large number of nodes.
-The second reason is that we want to compare the performances of our approach with those of the standard beta model in regimes where the latter is known to perform better, under suitable conditions.
-Indeed the asymptotic results, mentioned at the end of Section~\ref{sec:ergm_Inference}, on the single observation estimates guarantee that, if the network density remains constant as $N$ grows larger, the accuracy of the cross sectional estimates increases.
+Our last numerical simulations for the SD beta model explore its applicability and performance for networks of increasing size.
+We explore this setting for two reasons.
+The first one is that networks with a large number of nodes describe many real systems.
+The second reason is that we want to compare the performance of our approach with that of the standard beta model in regimes where the latter is known to perform better under suitable conditions.
+Indeed, as mentioned in Appendix~\ref{sec:appendix_ERGMs}, asymptotic results on the single observation estimates \cite{chatterjee2011random} guarantee that, if the network density remains constant as $N$ grows, the accuracy of the cross-sectional estimates increases.
 We want to check numerically that, within the regime of dense networks, the accuracy of the static and SD versions of the beta model reaches the same level.
-In order to check whether the score-driven approach provides any advantage for large networks, we perform numerical experiments similar to the previous ones, but in a different and more realistic regime of sparse networks, i.e. keeping constant the average degree.
-In this analysis, we consider only one dynamical DGP and many different values of $N$.
+To check whether the SD approach provides any advantage for large networks, we perform numerical experiments similar to the previous ones but in a different and more realistic regime of sparse networks, i.e., keeping the average degree constant.
+Moreover, to ease the computational burden for the estimates, we consider a restricted version of the SD-Beta model, as detailed in Appendix~\ref{sec:appendix_SDBeta}, having only one set of parameters $\tonde{{\beta}^{\text{in}}, {\beta}^{\text{out}}, {\alpha}^{\text{in}}, {\alpha}^{\text{out}}}$ for the whole network, instead of one set per each node.

-In the numerical experiment discussed in the previous section, we estimated a total of $60$ parameters, $6$ static parameters for each one of the ten nodes, $3$ for the time-varying in-degree and $3$ for the time-varying out-degree.
-While nowadays estimating models with thousands of parameters is manageable, thanks for example to Automatic Differentiation \citep{baydin2018automatic}, we aim at defining a version of the SD beta model that can be estimated, in reasonable time, on a common laptop.
-For this reason we propose a further parameter restriction.
-Specifically, we assume that the parameters $\alpha^{\text{out}}$ and $\beta^{\text{out}}$ are common to all out-degree time-varying parameters $\obinpar\et$.
-Similarly, all in-degree time-varying parameters $\ibinpar\et$ share the same $\alpha^{\text{in}}$ and $\beta^{\text{in}}$.
-The coefficients ${w}_s^{\text{in}}$ and ${w}_s^{\text{out}}$ remain node specific but are fixed, as before, by targeting.
-The resulting update rule is \be . \ee